-The Whistleblowing Channel is a tool for maintaining ethical principles and trust and reporting suspected abuses.
-We expect the entire university community to comply with the ethical principles in their everyday work, the legislation concerning the University as a public organisation, and the values and internal instructions of the University.
+The whistleblowing channel is a tool for maintaining ethical principles and trust and for reporting suspected infringements.
+We expect the entire university community to comply, in their everyday work, with the university’s Code of Conduct, legislation that applies to UEF as a public organisation, and the values and internal instructions of the university.
+Problems are reported through the university’s whistleblowing channel.

-The Whistleblowing Channel allows you to report a suspected offence, violation or abuse related to the University's activities in a safe and confidential manner.
-The identity of the whistleblower working through the whistleblower protection channel is strongly protected throughout the process.
-However, a general prerequisite for the whistleblower protection is that the reporter has a justified reason to believe that the information on the violation is accurate at the time of reporting and that such information falls within the scope of the Act.
-If you are not sure whether the suspected abuse involves the activities of the University or another organisation, you can submit a notification to the central reporting channel of the Chancellor of Justice.
+Through the whistleblowing channel, suspected offences, breaches and misconduct related to the university’s activities can be reported in a safe and confidential manner.
+The identity of persons who use the whistleblower protection channel is strongly protected throughout the process.
+However, the general prerequisite for the protection of the whistleblower is that they have reasonable grounds to believe that the information on the infringement is correct at the time of reporting and that such information falls within the scope of the law.
+If you are not sure whether the suspected infringement is related to the activities of the university or some other organisation, you can report it to the centralised reporting channel of the Office of the Chancellor of Justice.

-The purpose of the legislation on whistleblower protection is to ensure that a person who, in the course of their work, detects or suspects activities contrary to the public interest in specified areas of EU law can report the matter safely without fear of any possible consequences for them as a result of the report.
-Nationally, more detailed provisions on whistleblower protection are laid down in the Act on the protection of persons reporting infringements of the European Union and national law, which will become effective on 1 January 2023.
+The purpose of the legislation on the protection of whistleblowers is to ensure that a person who, in connection with their work, observes or suspects activities that are against the public interest in specific areas of EU law can report the matter safely without fear of any consequences for them as a result of the reporting.
+At a national level, more detailed provisions on the protection of whistleblowers are laid down in the Act on the Protection of Persons Reporting Infringements of European Union and National Law that took effect on 1 January 2023.

-Reports are only processed by separately appointed, independent persons who, as representatives of the university, have a duty of professional secrecy and duty to protect the whistleblower.
-Topics for which you can report suspected (university) abuse through this Channel are:
+The reports are only processed by designated independent persons who, as representatives of the university, are bound by professional secrecy and have a duty to protect the whistleblower.
+Suspected (university-related) abuse can be reported through this channel in the following topics:

 - public procurement (except defence and security procurement);